-A wine and beverage cooler has a wide temperature range so it may be used for either, but keep in mind if you want to store both at the same time you will either have too-cold wine or too-warm drinks depending on how you choose to set the internal thermostat.
+A wine and beverage cooler can be adjusted to a wide range of temperatures so it may be used for either, but keep in mind if you want to store both at the same time you will either have too-cold wine or too-warm drinks depending on how you choose to set the internal thermostat.

 A regular fridge is designed to escalate temperatures quickly and dry out humidity.
 It may seem logical to store wine in the refrigerator, but the quick answer is an emphatic "No."

 Many hazards are lurking about your traditional fridge that can adversely affect your wine's quality.
 If left in the same space too long, it's possible to get a hint of General White or Red meat in your Pinot Noir.
 Why does this happen?

 If the cork in a wine bottle shrinks and becomes overly porous due to insufficient humidity levels, the odors from the bread, bologna, beer, and whatever else you're storing can seep inside and contaminate your wine.
 Remember, regular refrigerators are engineered to suppress humidity, not sustain it.